Feng-Zihao/okssh/README.md

 </config>
 ```

-This is designed for later extension such as `executing some command after logged in`.
+This is designed for later extension such as `executing some command right after logged in`, `using a keyfile by a HTTP URL`.

 Useful Link to implement